Scoot McNairy

 John "Scoot" McNairy (born November 11, 1977) is an American actor.
-He is known for his roles in films such as Monsters (2010), Argo, Killing Them Softly (both 2012), Batman v Superman: Dawn of Justice (2016), Speak No Evil, and Nightbitch (both 2024).
+He is known for his roles in films such as Monsters (2010), Argo, Killing Them Softly (both 2012), Batman v Superman: Dawn of Justice (2016), Lyle, Lyle Crocodile (2022), Speak No Evil, and Nightbitch (both 2024).

 On television, McNairy starred as Gordon Clark in the AMC period drama Halt and Catch Fire (2014–2017), Bill McNue in the Netflix miniseries Godless (2017), Walt Breslin on Netflix's Narcos: Mexico (2018–2021), Tom Purcell on the third season of True Detective (2019), and Rod Rosenstein in the Showtime miniseries The Comey Rule (2020).
 His accolades include an Independent Spirit Award and a Screen Actors Guild Award, as well as an International Emmy Award nomination for Narcos: Mexico.

 Early life

-McNairy was born in Dallas, Texas.
+John McNairy was born on November 11, 1977, in Dallas, Texas.
 In addition to a house in Dallas, the family had a ranch in rural Paris, Texas, where they spent time on weekends and holidays.
 Growing up, he did theater in after-school programs.
 His father began calling him Scooter when he was about two years old.
 "A lot of people are like, oh, it must be some amazing story.
 But it's because I used to scoot around on my butt", says McNairy.

 McNairy has stated that he is "highly dyslexic" and that he had to "go to dyslexia school for four years."
 He describes himself as a visual learner and was attracted to films for that reason.
 McNairy attended Lake Highlands High School.